PhilippGackstatter/engineio/README.md

 }
 ```

 Now we only need to call this loop to get going.
-But what if, for example, the server goes down for whatever reason?
-To handle this gracefully, we'll extend the main method as follows
+But what if, for example, the server goes down and we need to exit from the `emit_loop` function?
+Luckily, Rust's futures are lazy and we can use that to our advantage.
+To handle this gracefully, we'll extend the main method as follows.

 ```rust
 try_join!(client.join(), emit_loop(sender))?;
 ```

 `try_join!` allows us to poll multiple futures concurrently.
 As soon as one returns an error, it stops polling and returns.
-The `join` method on `Client` allows us to react to errors the client may return.
+The `join` method on `Client` returns a `Result`.
 For instance, if it loses connection to the server, it returns an error.
-This in turn causes `try_join!` to return as well.
-We thereby implicitly stop polling `emit_loop`, which is otherwise an endless loop of asking for user input.
+This in turn causes `try_join!` to stop polling all of its futures.
+We thereby implicitly stop polling `emit_loop`, which would otherwise ask for user input forever.

-With that we have setup a client connection to an `engineio` server, defined an event handler to react to server-sent events and emitted and input from the user.
-Finally, we handled a graceful shutdown of the application if an error should occur.
+With that we have setup a client connection to an `engineio` server, defined an event handler to react to server-sent events and emitted any input from the user.
+Finally, we handled a graceful shutdown of the application in case of an error.

 See the full example [here](examples/src/bin/echo.rs).